-In 2021, tuition for full-time students at University of Alaska Southeast was $7,121 a year for in-state students and $22,742 a year for out-of-state students.
-On average, colleges raise tuition about 3 percent each year.
+In 2022, tuition for full-time students at University of Alaska Southeast was $8,460 a year for in-state students and $25,440 a year for out-of-state students.

-University of Alaska Southeast is a public, state institution, so it offers a reduced tuition rate of $7,121 for in-state students who attend full-time.
-For students who are not considered Alaska-residents, out-of-state tuition is $22,742 a year.
+University of Alaska Southeast is a public, state institution, which means it offers a reduced tuition rate of $8,460 for in-state students who attend full-time.

 University of Alaska Southeast has the same tuition for international students as for those from out of state.

-Room and board at University of Alaska Southeast is $9,800 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $6,414.
+Housing and campus dining at University of Alaska Southeast is $9,800 a year.
+This covers the cost of living in dorms or other on-campus housing, and a dining plan that enables you to eat all or some of your meals the University of Alaska Southeast's on-campus cafeterias and dining facilities.

 |Room and Board||$9,800|